 “When were you least happy?”

-What springs to mind right away are contented moments: snuggling with new babies or playing with new pets, and meditation/insight experiences (especially those shared with others); awe-striking moments: seeing mountains for the first time, walking with deer in the dark, shooting stars, witnessing moments of deep kindness, writing something beyond myself; and spiritual visions/experiences: when reality and dreams have mixed, like when it felt as though Japan was dreaming me, or guard-down experiences of love.
+What springs to mind right away are contented moments: snuggling with new babies or playing with new pets, and meditation/insight experiences (especially those shared with others); awe-striking moments: seeing mountains for the first time, walking with deer in the dark, shooting stars, witnessing moments of deep kindness, writing something beyond myself; and when reality and dreams have mixed, like when it felt as though Japan was dreaming me… guard-down experiences of love.

 Biggest turning point?

 There have been a few, whether one calls them turning points or awakenings.
-Each has been a re-set to remember what I wrote in an answer earlier: there is nothing but love.
+Each has been a re-set to remember and align with what I wrote in an answer earlier: there is nothing but love.

 - What do you most like about yourself?
 What are you a role model of?

 Curiosity and change.
 It isn’t that I seek to change, but it naturally happens when you have a questioning personality and are observant/receptive.
-I genuinely care and extend my heart, appreciate the uniqueness of where people I encounter are coming from, and try to ‘approach anew’ ~ even myself.
-I can experience different selves concurrently, therefore can imagine different kinds of lives vividly in a pretty seamless ongoing way.
+I genuinely care and extend my heart, appreciate the uniqueness of where people I encounter are coming from, and try to ‘approach anew’.
+I experience different kinds of selves concurrently, therefore can imagine different kinds of lives fairly vividly.

 - What important thing have you changed your mind about?